theupdateframework/python-tuf/docs/QUICKSTART.md

 # Quickstart #

-Note: This is a work in progress.
-Only examples are given here, for now.
+Note: This is a work in progress and subject to change.

-The following is a workflow example in four steps:
+The following is a basic workflow in four steps:

 **Step (1)** - Create a repo
 ```Bash